 Now it’s time to do the censoring that you’re accustomed to seeing in video media.
 In the Kapwing Studio, you can make edits to both your video and audio, depending on which aspects of your content you need to censor.

-You can change the color using the toolbar on the right side of the screen.
+Change the bar's size, shape, angle, and position, all by dragging & dropping the rectangle layer and its corner buttons.
+Change the color using the toolbar on the right side of the screen.

 Step 3: Cut out inappropriate sections and add a content warning if necessary

 Another, simpler way to censor a video is by simply cutting out whole sections.
 Split the video layer at the beginning of the inappropriate content.
 Then drag the edge to trim out the whole section you want to omit from the final video.
 Drag the remaining clips over so they line up with no spaces between them on the Timeline.

 If you've detached the audio in the previous step, make sure both audio and video layers are trimmed to make sure the audio and video sync up in the final video.

 Additionally, it might be necessary for you to add a content warning to your video, if it still contains especially sensitive or potentially disturbing content.
 You can create your own by using the Text and Element features in the Studio or use this content warning template.